vertica/Vertica-Extension-Packages/bandpass/README.md

 created by `lowpass_run.sql`.

-It puts its output into a PNG file with a name constructed from the table and column names, as well as running an interactive display which can be manipulated.
-Note that the vertical scales may differ.
+It puts its output into a PNG file with a name constructed from the table and column names (overwriting any file that was there before), as well as running an interactive display which can be manipulated.
+Note that the vertical scales on the several plots may differ.

 Here is an example of the output: